only search B.P. Lama Jyotisha

 Kumbha Vivah

-= a historic remedy for unfavorable Jyotisha marriage prospects that is practiced in some traditional Bharati cultures.
+= a historic remedy for uncomfortable Jyotisha marriage prospects that is practiced in some traditional Bharati cultures.

 An empty clay pot, or Kumbha, stands in for the spouse, and the native is "married" to the pot.